Swiss-Library-Service-Platform/slskey-backend/README.md

 SLSKey is a service to provide access to electronic resources for libraries and their users.
 It is a service by the Swiss Library Service Platform (SLSP).

-It leverages the SWITCH edu-ID service to authenticate users and provide access to electronic resources.
+It leverages the [Switch edu-ID](https://eduid.ch/) service to authenticate users and provide access to electronic resources.

 For more information, please visit the internal SLSPhere documentation in Confluence.